ARCEDI’s unique technology isolates fetal cells from maternal blood and uses them for genetic analysis

 ARCEDI’s rare cell isolation and detection technology has been used for the isolation of other cell types with applications in preterm birth and diagnosing hydatidiform mole.

-ARCEDI has three granted patents, and two submissions.
+ARCEDI has four granted patents, and two submissions.